How to prepare for your trip to the Northwest Territories

 Here are a few things to keep in mind when travelling to the Northwest Territories.

-- Travel Insurance information: Travel insurance is not mandatory, but very much recommended.
+- Travel Insurance information: Although travel insurance is not mandatory, it is highly recommended.
 You are travelling to a region in which emergency medical care is not always readily available, and the weather can change on a dime.
 Please ensure that you are adequately covered for medical and cancellation prior to your departure from home.

-- Passports and Travel identification: It is your responsibility to ensure that you have the correct documentation for entry into Canada, as well as boarding flights within Canada.
-All passports and visas should be valid for the entire duration of the visit to Canada.
-Please check with your local embassy or airline for the required documentation from your country.
+- Passports and Travel identification: It is your responsibility to ensure that you have the correct documentation to enter Canada, as well as boarding flights within Canada.
+All passports and visas should be valid for the entire duration of your visit to Canada.
+Please consult with your local embassy and selected airline for the required documentation from your country.

 - Credit Cards and Money: Major credit cards are accepted in the Northwest Territories.
 Banks and ATMs are available in most of the larger communities.